bytecauldron/awesome-gamemaker/README.md

 [Random Level Generator](https://github.com/GameMakerDiscord/random-level-gen-gms2) - A random level generation example (similar to Nuclear Throne) using GameMaker Studio 2.

+[Destructible Terrain](https://github.com/niksudan/gms2-destructible-terrain) - An example of collidable, destructible terrain in GameMaker Studio 2 using surfaces and grids.

 ## Particles ✨

 [Particles Wrapper](https://github.com/GamemakerCasts/particles) - A simplistic particle system wrapper that is designed to make creating particles fun and easy.